DPRT2/gtm-uim-retargeting-container/README.md

 #  UIM Profiling Container

-The UIM Profiling Container is the data basis for dynamic product retargeting at all stages of the conversion funnel.
-The event-based profiling solution can be used to readdress interested parties within the media reach of [United Internet Media](https://www.united-internet-media.de/).
+The UIM Profiling Container is the data collection basis for dynamic product retargeting at all stages of the conversion funnel.
+The event-based profiling solution can be used to readdress interested users within the media reach of [United Internet Media](https://www.united-internet-media.de/).

 ## Configuration